0xasritha/git2ctf/README.md

 - connect to remote docker deamon securely, that's how challenges are deployed
 - automated resource management - for GCP atleast -> collect stats on if VMs available to deploy to, spin up another one or scale horizonctally if needed (automated as pipeline step)
 - also deploy challenges to a dashboard that shows status on if they are up or not + discord bot? (automated as pipeline step)
+- rn just using a service account for deploying shit in a gh action + create a gh workflow for this instead of a bash script?

 ---